mgleis/disk-usage-insights/plugin/readme.txt

 1. Largest Folders, Folders with most files, Largest Plugins, Largest Themes

 == Changelog ==

+= 1.3 =
+* Reimplemented "Largest Plugin Folder" and "Largest Theme Folders" from v1.1
+* Bugfix: Report "Largest Folders (incl. sub folders)" was sorted by count instead of size
+* Bugfix: Fix issues with the playground demo version

 = 1.2 =
 * Support for really big and slow installations (complete code rewrite, usage of sqlite as a database and job queues on top of it)